danielJAmoils/CHESS_JS/readme.md

                     need to add test
                 left side castling
             check and check rules
+                made isInCheck function
+                make rules for when in check and for moving into check tests for isInCheck
             bugs-pawn with something too in frount?,rook moving backwards? knight blocked bishop when not supposed to down-left? queen moving 2spaces too little.
             clean up code